Best Graduate Certificates in DevOps 2025

 Frequently Asked Questions

-What is a DevOps Graduate Certificate?
+What's a DevOps Graduate Certificate?

 A DevOps graduate certificate is a focused credential that teaches the technical skills and methodologies needed to bridge development and operations teams in modern software organizations.
-These programs typically cover containerization technologies like Docker and Kubernetes, continuous integration and deployment (CI/CD) pipelines, cloud infrastructure management, and automation tools.
+These programs cover containerization technologies like Docker and Kubernetes, continuous integration and deployment (CI/CD) pipelines, cloud infrastructure management, and automation tools.

 Graduate certificates in DevOps are designed for working professionals who want to advance their careers without pursuing a full master's degree.
 Most programs require 12-18 credit hours and can be completed in 6-12 months.
 The curriculum emphasizes hands-on experience with industry-standard tools including Jenkins, Ansible, Terraform, and major cloud platforms.